Middlefield Dog Park

 CLICK HERE TO SEE OUR WISHLIST OF UPCOMING IMPROVEMENTS TO THE PARK

-We are still looking for cash donations to be able to provide durable pavers for the high traffic transition area, and additional stone to finish off the parking lot.
+We will be looking for volunteers to help us install the bluestone in the entrance and transition areas that was recently donated.
+Additional stone to finish off the parking lot is still needed.
 The park is 100% maintained by volunteers, and all those who enjoy the park should help by adding their financial support to the park.
 Feel free to email us for more information.

 Click Here for DIRECTIONS to the Park